ariadnarouco/ariadnarouco/README.md

 - 🔭 I’m currently working at a global online classifieds specialist company where we are creating a PaaS for markeplaces and global teams.
 - 🌱 I’m currently learning Kubernetes and AWS main services
 - 👯 I’m looking to collaborate on open-source project and tools that can help developers and teams to boost their productivity
-- 🤔 I’m looking for help with anything related to understand K8S and AWS deeply.
+- 🤔 I’m looking for help with anything related to understand K8S and AWS deeply
 - 💬 Ask me about whatever comes to mind :)
 - 📫 How to reach me: [DM on Linkedin](https://www.linkedin.com/in/ariadna-rouco-9a34132b/)
 - 😄 Pronouns: she/her